fanqyxl/old-icarus/README.md

 ## Setup and installation instructions
 Clone the repo with ``git clone --recursive https://github.com/MunyDev/icarus/`` and change directory to it.

-Set up the environment by running the following commands (Make sure you have both python3 and python3-venv installed beforehand):
+Set up the environment by running the following commands (Make sure you have python3, python3-venv, and protobuf installed beforehand):

 - `make setup-venv`
 - `make enter-venv`
 - `make setup-python`
 - `make build-packed-data`

+Before continuing, open Chrome on your build machine and go to chrome://components.
+This allows us to generate the nessecary data.

 - `bash get_original_data.sh`
 - `bash make_out.sh myCA.der`